leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

-in the spirit of Capistrano, but shared nary a single line of code with it's forebear the release dragged up a bunch of mixed emotions, was Tom and I being frauds writing new software and releasing it under an existing "brand name", or was it a - what right did we have to make that decision in any case?
+in the spirit of Capistrano, but shared nary a single line of code with it's forebear the release dragged up a bunch of mixed emotions, was Tom and I being frauds writing new software and releasing it under an existing "brand name", or was it a violation of some unwritten Netiquette - what right did we have to make that decision in any case?

 Today I'm reflecting at the end of a weekend where many things seem to be aligning.
 My son is 18 months old today, my company [Harrow.io][1] (more below)